TazMatic/Eco_9.0_tutorial/README.md

 # Eco_9.0_tutorial
-A series of tutorials for Eco 9.0 with examples and explanations
+We are a group of players who want to lower the learning curve of modding Eco 9.0 and beyond.
+We hope to achieve this by exploring the modding world of Eco and documents things as we learn them.